-N ICAG No Schedule 17 (County) Part 2 Limitation on Public Works Projects Performed by Public Employ For the Year Ended December 31, 20 rees 1.
+MCAG No Schedule 17 (County) Part 2 Limitation on Public Works Projects Performed by Public Employ For the Year Ended December 31, 20 vees 1.
 Total current public work construction budget as amended (annual or biennial as applicable) 2.
 Allowable portion of total public works (10 percent of line 1) 3.
 Less: Amount (if any) in excess of permitted amount from prior budget period 4.
 Total allowable public works (line 2 minus line 3) 5.
 Total public works projects performed by public employees during the current year.
 6. If this is the second year of a biennial budget, total public works projects performed by public employees during the first year of biennium 7.
-Restricted under (over) allowable amount (line 4 minus line 5 minus line 6) N NOTE: If the amount of public works performed by public employees is over allow vable, this amount
+Restricted under (over) allowable amount (line 4 minus line 5 minus line 6)

+NOTE: If the amount of public works performed by public employees is over allowable, this amount must be carried forward to next budget period report.

 Part 3.
-Limitations on County Roads Construction Projects Performed by Public Employees must be carried forward to next budget period report.
+Limitations on County Roads Construction Projects Performed by Public Employees